cyrusbehr/Horizons-Hackathon-VR-Game/README.md

 # BREAKR - Horizons Hackathon Submission

-This was our winning submission of the 2017 Horizons School of Technology Hackathon
+This was our winning submission for the 2017 Horizons School of Technology Hackathon

 ## Deployment